kernyan/KernOS/README.md

 ## Project goal
 To have a working well-documented Operating System code that lets the reader quickly find code implementation of a specific topic.
 Ultimately to have KernOS be programmable on [RISCV FPGA softcore](https::/github.com/kernyan/riscv-de10lite), and perform a [wget](https://github.com/kernyan/pywget).
-Thereby completing [geohot's challenge](https://github.com/geohot/fromthetransistor)
+Thereby completing geohot's [transistor to internet challenge](https://github.com/geohot/fromthetransistor)

 ## Documented topics
 The doxygen documentation below is a good place to start exploring